JustinLamMSFT/microsoft/microsoft-365/microsoft-365-benefits.md

     You should also connect to the Internet regularly to keep your version of Microsoft 365 up to date and to benefit from automatic upgrades.
 If you do not connect to the Internet at least every 31 days, your apps will go into reduced functionality mode, which means that you can view or print your documents but cannot edit the documents or create new ones.
 To reactivate your apps, simply reconnect to the Internet.

-    You do not need to be connected to the Internet to use Office apps, such as Word, Excel, and PowerPoint, because the apps are fully installed on your computer.
+    You do not need to be connected to the Internet to use productivity apps, such as Word, Excel, and PowerPoint, because the apps are fully installed on your computer.

 - ### What is a Microsoft account and why do I need it for Microsoft 365?